+3.8.
 Managing policy changes

 As cyber-attack tools steadily become more adept, it is necessary to be able to respond by upgrading your security policies.
 This might for example include migrating algorithms and key sizes for existing credentials and forcing renewals and reissuance processes to use the new policies.
-An exercise of this nature was performed a few years ago to migrate PIV cards from RSA1024/SHA-1 to RSA2048/SHA-256 keys.
+An exercise of this nature was performed a few years ago to migrate PIV cards from RSA1024/ SHA-1 to RSA2048/SHA-256 keys.
+Recent enhancements in this area also allow for unique attestations per enterprise, so that you can be sure that the token being used is actually from a batch specifically initialized for your organization.